rtyler/brokenco.de/_posts/2018-09-27-choosing-dependencies-with-the-right-stuff.md

 `git-client`.

 The latest `git-client` in the Update Center is version `2.7.3`.
-This means that when a Jenkins user installs the Taco Cat plugin, they will be effectively running an untested version combination of `git-client 2.7.3` and `tacocat 0.2`
+This means that when a new Jenkins user installs the Taco Cat plugin, they will be effectively running an untested version combination of `git-client 2.7.3` and `tacocat 0.2`

+If an existing Jenkins user, with `git-client 2.0.1` installs the Taco Cat plugin, they too will be running an untested version combination with `git-client 2.0.1` and `tacocat 0.2`.
+And so it goes for every possible version of `git-client` which is used in the wild from version `1.0` to `2.7.3`.

 #### Least possible dependency